6 Ways to Help Children with ADHD Study Better

 Create a routine for them, which includes study time, play time and bedtime.
 Determining a conducive time to schedule tasks might require additional time as every child is unique.
 It is also important to schedule in play time and mealtimes before setting in school tasks or co-curricular activities.

-Remembering everything that we need to do is difficult.
+Remembering everything that we need to do is difficult until we learn to make it easy.

 For your child with ADHD, being surrounded by a sea of people, sounds, and activities can be incredibly overstimulating.
 When this happens, they may struggle with task organisation or keeping track of what homework they need to complete.